fabito/htk8s/README.md

 [k3s](https://k3s.io/) is a lightweight and easy to install Kubernetes distribution

-It uses [LinuxServers](https://www.linuxserver.io/our-images/) images to setup a HTPC
+It uses [LinuxServers](https://www.linuxserver.io/our-images/) images to setup an HTPC

-* Sonarr
+* Sonarr for tv shows
-* Radarr
+* Radarr for movies
-* Bazarr
+* Bazarr for subtitles
-* Transmission
+* Transmission for torrents
 * Jackett
 * Emby

-I uses a `hostPath` volume to store configuration files and media.
+It uses a `hostPath` volume to store configuration and media files.
 It defaults to `/htpc`

 ### Requirements